SINGAPORE DIVORCE LAWYERS – CONTESTED AND UNCONTESTED DIVORCE

 How long your divorce case takes depends on whether it is contested or uncontested.
 If your divorce is uncontested, you can expect to obtain your Interim Judgment within 4 weeks of your filing the divorce papers.
 If your case is contested, your case may take between 6 to 12 months to complete.

 In Singapore, about 80 percent of divorce cases are settled without going for a full hearing.
-This is because the Singapore courts play a very active and effective role in helping parties to settle.
+The high rate of successful resolutions is commendable and is due to the active and effective role played by the Singapore Family Courts in helping parties to settle.

 When you file for a divorce, whether it is contested or uncontested, you must still show you qualify for a divorce in Singapore and that the marriage has broken down irretrievably.